Empire of Kitara: Chwezi dynasty

 Due to the Hamitic hypothesis (which claims that all sophisticated societies in Africa are due to Caucasian invaders conquering local African populations and introducing civilization), it has been assumed without evidence that the Bahima (called Bahuma in Kitara) were Bachwezi solely due to their physical appearance.
 Kitara oral tradition distinguishes the Bachwezi from the Bahuma (the Bachwezi were said to have Bahuma servants) and the Bahuma themselves do not claim any genealogical connection to the Bachwezi.
 The Bahuma lacked major political importance and have never been kings in Kitara, as the Tutsi and Hima have in other Great Lakes kingdoms to the south.
 Historians have all concluded that the Bachwezi were a local Bantu aristocracy.

 Biito dynasty

-Nyakoka then went back to Bukidi to inform inform the sons of Kyomya (some of Isimbwa's grandsons, later called the Biito) that they should succeed Wamara due to Kitara's situation.
+Nyakoka then went back to Bukidi to inform the sons of Kyomya (some of Isimbwa's grandsons, later called the Biito) that they should succeed Wamara due to Kitara's situation.
 Nyakatura additionally mentions Kanyabugoma (a messenger sent by the Chwezi) and Mugungu arriving after Nyakoka to relay the same information.
 Eventually, they all went on a journey to Kitara, where Isingoma Labongo Rukidi became the first Babiito king.

 In the Acholi language, the term "Bito" is used "generally of the sons of an aristocratic lineage".
 The Empaako praise names that every Munyoro is given after birth are still found in Acholi, where they are called "Pak", meaning 'praise'.
 Many of the mpako names are also of Luo origin.
 Some of the objects which make up the regalia of the Nyoro kings can be identified with artefacts of Nilotic origin.